-REFOCUS was a five year, £2 million programme of research, funded by the NHS National Institute for Health Research (Programme Grants for Applied Research), from 2009 to 2014 at King’s College London.
+REFOCUS was a five year, £2 million programme of research, funded by the NHS National Institute for Health Research (Programme Grants for Applied Research) from 2009 to 2014 and led by King’s College London.
 The aim of REFOCUS was to find ways of making community-based adult mental health services in England more recovery-orientated.

 What is the REFOCUS intervention?

-The REFOCUS intervention is described in the second edition of the REFOCUS Manual 2nd edition.
+The REFOCUS intervention is described in the second edition of the REFOCUS manual here.
 The intervention has two components:

 Component 1: Working relationships

 The working relationship between staff and people who use the service is central to personal recovery.
 The intervention addresses the working relationship by skills training in coaching

 Supporting personally-defined recovery is addressed by training and supporting staff behaviour change in relation to three specific working practices:

 2. Assessing and amplifying strengths